-If your product is complex or very expensive you may be better off using a sales led or marketing-led growth approach.
+For example, if your product is complex or very expensive, you may benefit from elements of a sales led or marketing led approach to growth.

-The two other common growth strategies are sales-led growth and marketing-led growth.
-Both rely on messaging and the promise of what a product can do rather than giving users access to try the product.
-The messaging should create a need in the customer’s mind, therefore the marketing-led and sales-led growth strategies hinge on how well you know your customer base and their needs.
+Let’s dive into sales led growth and marketing led growth a bit more.
+In simple terms, both rely on messaging and the promise of what a product can do, rather than giving users access to the product to experience it for themselves.
+For messaging to be effective, it ultimately must create a need in the customer’s mind.
+Therefore, both of these strategies hinge on how well you know your customer base and their needs.

-With a marketing-led growth strategy, a user will discover the product through an advertising campaign.
-They will check out the product online conducting top-level research.
-If they are interested they’ll schedule a demo or download a white paper with more information.
-The user is passed on to the sales team for a personal touch and to seal the deal on a conversion.
+A user discovers a product through an advertising campaign.
+They then conduct top-level research by checking out the product online.
+If they’re interested, they schedule a demo or download a white paper with more information.
+The user is then passed on to the sales team for a personal consultation and (hopefully) to seal the deal.

-As you can see, this is almost the polar opposite of product-led growth that begins with giving users access to use the product and then analyzing the use.
-Rather than promising value, PLG lets users experience the value in order to retain customers, gain referrals, and generate revenue.
+As you can see, this is very different from a product led growth strategy, which begins with giving users access to the product.
+Rather than promising value, product led growth lets poeple experience the value themselves in order to win customers, gain referrals, and generate growth.

-This is not to say that the marketing and sales teams are obsolete when a product-led growth strategy is used.
-They are still an important part of the process.
+This is not to say that marketing and sales teams are obsolete when a product led growth strategy is used.
+In fact, they’re an important part of the process.

-For example, product-led growth can help the sales team narrow down leads to better qualify them before reaching out.
-These are what’s known as product qualified leads – users that have tried a free trial or freemium version of the product and enjoyed it.
-Salespeople can analyze product data to identify actions that suggest a user is likely to convert to a paying customer.
+For example, product led growth can help the sales team narrow leads to better qualify them before reaching out.
+These are what’s known as “product qualified leads”—users who’ve tried a free trial or freemium version of the product, and enjoyed it.
+Sales can also analyze product data to identify actions that suggest a user is likely to convert to a paying customer.

-Is product-led growth the best strategy for your business?
-While it isn’t optimal in all cases, PLG does provide some distinct advantages.
+Wondering if product-led growth is the best strategy for your business?
+While it isn’t optimal in all cases, product-led growth does have some distinct advantages.

-The number one reason businesses use product-led growth is to speed up adoption and expansion.
-You’re cutting right to the chase and lowering barriers of entry by giving users access to the product for free.
+The number one reason businesses use product led growth is to speed up adoption and expansion.
+In essence, you’re cutting right to the chase and lowering barriers to entry by giving users access to the product for free.

 Lower Acquisition Costs

-Using a PLG strategy drastically reduces the marketing budget since the customer acquisition avenues are built into the product.
-This, in turn, has a positive effect on acquisition costs.
+Using a product led growth strategy drastically reduces the marketing budget a company needs, since customer acquisition channels are built into the product.
+This, in turn, reduces overall acquisition costs.

-Product led growth is based largely on word of mouth advertising.
-The company isn’t the one convincing you to use a product.
-It’s other users that encourage adoption.
+Product led growth is based largely on word-of-mouth promotion.
+Your company isn’t the one convincing people to use your product.
+Rather, it’s your users who encourage adoption.

-Because the product is so focused on delivering value, the majority of customers should have positive feedback.
+Because the product is so focused on delivering value, the majority of customers will have positive feedback.
 Those reviews and opinions are then read by other consumers, creating an acquisition cycle.
-The fact that consumers prefer to research products online that they’ve heard about offline plays to the favor of companies using PLG.
+The fact that many consumers prefer to research products online that they’ve heard about offline also plays in the favor of companies using product led growth.

-Providing value is important with any product that’s developed.
-If customers don’t see the value upfront or get value from using a product it won’t be on the market long.
+At the end of the day, providing value is important for any product.
+If customers don’t understand the value of a product upfront, or get value from using it, chances are it won’t be on the market for long.

-Freemium models are very common with product-led growth.
-You give customers something of value for free, but then they must pay a fee to unlock other features that bring even more value.
-Using a freemium model also gives users the ability to try before they buy, which will help you capture a segment of users that would otherwise drop off without using the product.
+As mentioned above, free trial or freemium models are very common in product led growth.
+Users receive something of value for free, but then they must pay a fee to unlock other features that bring even more value.
+Using a free trial or freemium model also gives users the ability to “try before they buy,” which will help you capture a segment of users who might otherwise drop off before even using the product.

-Product led growth isn’t possible without behavioral analytics.
-The strategy relies on creating the best user experience possible and firmly understanding how consumers are using your product.
-Those types of deep insights come from data.
+For most companies, product-led growth simply isn’t possible without product analytics.
+That’s because the strategy relies on creating the best user experience possible and truly understanding how consumers are using your product.
+That level of deep insight comes from data.

-The metrics to track for product led growth include:
+The top metrics to track for product led growth include:

-Churn Rate – How many people are discontinuing use of your product for a given period?
-The answer is your churn rate.
-The churn rate indicates how happy customers are with a product over time.
+Churn rate: This is a measure of how many people are discontinuing use of your product for a given period.
+Your churn rate indicates how happy customers are with your product over time.

-Daily, Weekly and Monthly Active Users (DAU, WAU, MAU) – These metrics indicate the number of active users for a given day, week or year.
-You can track the metric that applies most or all three.
+Daily, weekly, and monthly active users (DAU, WAU, MAU): These metrics indicate the number of active users in a given day, week or month.
+You can track the metric that applies most to your product, or all three.

-These are just some of the most important metrics to track when you’re using a product led growth strategy.
-Based on what you find, you may need to make adjustments to the product or offering in order to boost the conversion rate and turn more free users into paying customers.
+Remember, these are just some of the metrics to track when you’re implementing a product-led growth strategy (take a look at our Guide to Product Metrics for a more comprehensive overview).
+Based on what you find, you may need to adjust your product or offering to boost conversion rates and drive continuous momentum in the product-led growth cycle.